Calligraphy: South Asia

-India

-Religious texts are the most frequent purpose for Indian calligraphy.
+The preservation of religious texts is the most common purpose for Indian calligraphy.
 Monastic Buddhist communities had members trained in calligraphy and shared responsibility for duplicating sacred scriptures.
 Jaina traders incorporated illustrated manuscripts celebrating Jaina saints.
-These manuscripts were produced using inexpensive material, like palm leave and birch, with fine calligraphy.
+These manuscripts were produced using inexpensive material, like palm leaves and birch, with fine calligraphy.

 Nepal

 Nepalese calligraphy is primarily created using the Ranjana script.
 The script itself, along with its derivatives (like Lantsa, Phagpa, Kutila) are used in Nepal, Tibet, Bhutan, Leh, Mongolia, coastal Japan, and Korea to write "Om mani padme hum" and other sacred Buddhist texts, mainly those derived from Sanskrit and Pali.

 Africa

 Egypt

 Egyptian hieroglyphs were the formal writing system used in Ancient Egypt.
 Hieroglyphs combined logographic, syllabic and alphabetic elements, with a total of some 1,000 distinct characters.

-Ethiopia/Abyssinia
+Ethiopia

-Ethiopian (Abyssinian) calligraphy began with the Ge'ez script, which replaced Epigraphic South Arabian in the Kingdom of Aksum, that was developed specifically for Ethiopian Semitic languages.
-In those languages that use it, such as Amharic and Tigrinya, the script is called Fidäl, which means script or alphabet.
-The Epigraphic South Arabian letters were used for a few inscriptions into the 8th century, though not any South Arabian language since Dʿmt.
+Ethiopian (Abyssinian) calligraphy began with the Ge'ez script, which replaced Epigraphic South Arabian in the Kingdom of Aksum, which was developed specifically for Ethiopian Semitic languages.
+In those languages that use it, such as Amharic and Tigrinya, the script is called Fidäl, which means 'script' or 'alphabet'.
+The Epigraphic South Arabian letters were used for a few inscriptions into the 8th century, though not in any South Arabian language since Dʿmt.

-Early inscriptions in Ge'ez and Ge'ez script have been dated to as early as the 5th century BCE, and in a sort of proto-Ge'ez written in ESA since the 9th century BCE.
+Early inscriptions in Ge'ez and Ge'ez script are dated to as early as the 5th century BCE, with a sort of proto-Ge'ez written in ESA since the 9th century BCE.
 Ge'ez literature begins with the Christianization of Ethiopia (and the civilization of Axum) in the 4th century, during the reign of Ezana of Axum.

 The Ge'ez script is read from left to right and has been adapted to write other languages, usually ones that are also Semitic.
 The most widespread use is for Amharic in Ethiopia and Tigrinya in Eritrea and Ethiopia.